cs-scratch-project-stkk/invest-with-friends/README.md

 ## <b>Contributing</b>

 As part of the open source community, we'd like to welcome those who'd like to contribute to this product.
-We released Trace in hopes of helping developers efficiently onboard new codebases.
+We released Invest with Friends in hopes of helping developers efficiently onboard new codebases.
 If you found this project useful, feel free to give it a star to help increase the visibility of this product.
 If you found any issues with this product, please report them with the 'Issues' tab or submit a PR.

 Thank you!